-'''

-cost_has_noise = True
+''' cost_has_noise = True #whether the costs are corrupted by noise

-'''
+→or not '''

-If the cost you provide has noise in it, meaning your the cost you calculate would fluctuate if you did multiple experiments with the same parameters, then set this flag to True.
-If the costs your provide have no noise then set this flag to False.
+If the cost you provide has noise in it, meaning the cost you calculate would fluctuate if you did multiple experiments with the same parameters, then set this flag to True.
+If the costs you provide have no noise then set this flag to False.
 M-LOOP will automatically determine if the costs have noise in them or not, so if you are unsure, just delete this keyword and it will use the default value of True.